tektoncd/community/teps/0060-remote-resource-resolution.md

 #### Data Integrity

-_Risk_: `ResourceRequest` objects have no data integrity mechanism yet, so a motivated actor with access to the cluster and write permissions on `ResourceRequest` objects can modify them without detection.
+_Risk_: `ResolutionRequest` objects have no data integrity mechanism yet, so a motivated actor with access to the cluster and write permissions on `ResolutionRequest` objects can modify them without detection.
 This becomes a more notable concern when thinking about task verification occurring in Resolvers, as is planned in [TEP-0091](https://github.com/tektoncd/community/pull/537).
-A user with the necessary permissions could change a `ResourceRequest` object containing a Task _after_ Task verification occurred.
+A user with the necessary permissions could change a `ResolutionRequest` object containing a Task _after_ Task verification occurred.

 _Possible Mitigation_: Tekton already has solutions undergoing design to address this problem on two fronts, and so it would make sense to integrate directly with one of them:
 1. [TEP-0089 Non-falsifiable provenance support](https://github.com/tektoncd/community/pull/529)
-where Tekton's objects (i.e. a `ResourceRequest`) can be signed by authorized workloads (i.e. a `ResourceRequest` Reconciler).
+where Tekton's objects (i.e. a `ResolutionRequest`) can be signed by authorized workloads (i.e. a `ResolutionRequest` Reconciler).
 2. The solution under design in TEP-0086 ([available to read here](https://hackmd.io/a6Kl4oS0SaOyBqBPTirzaQ)) which includes content addressability as a desirable property of the storage subsystem (OCI